October 12, 2016

 Are you really a designer if you didn’t go to art school?

 There has never been more debate on whether having a degree from an art school is worthwhile in an up and coming designer’s arsenal.
 We live in a face-paced world that can bite you hard if you don’t keep up.
-Many of those pursuing the occupation often get stuck in their ways and as a result fall behind on new challenges that present themselves.
+Many of those pursuing the occupation often get stuck in their ways and as a result, fall behind on new challenges that present themselves.

 I went to college to get a degree in graphic design.
 While I consider the experience valuable I can’t say I would call it complete.
-There is a lot art school doesn’t or can’t teach you about being a designer in the real world.
+There is a lot of art school that doesn’t or can’t teach you about being a designer in the real world.
 In fact, it’s a little lackluster, to be honest.
 This article is my own take on the dos and don’ts when considering art school.
 In the end, it is up to you decide which path to take.
 Just be sure to give it some serious thought.

 Designers vs. artists